 Comment by the CEO

-We take a confident view of the future
+Despite the challenging situation, we take a confident view of the future

 President and CEO